Union Mart

 You should never have to go without food or other necessities

 Union Mart has become a staple on the Parkville campus.
 It provides a variety of food, drink and household products for free to all students.
-In 2024, the Union Mart will be expanded to combat the increasing pressure inflation places upon students.
+In 2025, Union Mart will be expanded to continue to combat the increasing pressure inflation places upon students.
 Students should always have access to the essentials, it is not a luxury; it is a necessity.

 Union Mart operates upon a no-questions-asked honesty system.
 We ask that students take what they need as opposed to what they want.
 Our product range is largely determined by what we can source at the lowest prices, however, we acknowledge that the University of Melbourne is home to a diverse range of cultures and so we intend to cater to the widest range of diets possible to ensure that all members of our community have access to what they need.